 The U.S. Small Business Administration (SBA) plays a crucial role in supporting American entrepreneurs by guaranteeing loans made by approved lenders.
 These guarantees reduce the risk for lenders, allowing them to offer longer terms and lower rates.
 But while SBA financing can be an excellent option for some businesses, it's not the right fit for every situation.
 Understanding how these loans work and what alternatives exist can help you make the best decision for your company's funding needs.

-The SBA doesn’t directly provide capital to businesses.
+The SBA doesn't directly provide capital to businesses.
 Instead, it partners with lenders such as banks, community development institutions, and certified development companies (CDCs).
-The agency guarantees a percentage of the loan amount typically between 50% and 85%, depending on the program.
+The agency guarantees a percentage of the loan amount — typically between 50% and 85%, depending on the program.

 This guarantee makes lenders more willing to extend credit to small businesses that might not otherwise qualify for conventional financing.
 However, because SBA loans are partially backed by the government, they come with strict eligibility requirements and detailed documentation.

 Each of these options has its own purpose and structure.
 For example, the 7(a) is the most versatile and widely used, while 504 loans are tailored to fixed-asset investments.
-Microloans fill a niche for startups and minority-owned businesses that need modest amounts of capital to get started.
+Microloans fill a niche for early-stage and minority-owned businesses that need modest amounts of capital to get started.

 To qualify for an SBA-backed loan, a business must generally: